 How to Open an IRA CD

 As we mentioned, you can use any CD in an IRA, but some banks have created special CDs for the express purpose of growing retirement savings.
 They usually offer more favorable terms in exchange for more restricted accessibility (i.e. longer terms).
-Here are some IRA CDs that you should consider.
+Here are some IRA CDs that you should consider:

-Capital One‘s 360 IRA is an option if you already have another 360 savings or investment account.
+- Capital One: Capital One‘s 360 IRA is an option if you already have another 360 savings or investment account.
 Savings in a 360 IRA are placed in both CDs and cash savings.
 A 360 IRA is available as a traditional or Roth IRA and as an individual or joint account.
 There are no account fees or minimums.

-One of TD Bank‘s main IRA offerings is a CD account.
+- TD Bank: One of TD Bank‘s main IRA offerings is a CD account.
 Known as the TD Choice IRA CD, it has the same rates as TD’s standard CD savings account.
 TD also offers IRA Add-Vantage CDs, which grow at 0.25% APY.
 It works a little bit differently as you can make incremental deposits of $500 or more at any time during the CD’s 12-month term.
 You can deposit up to an additional $250,000 in one term.
 Both of these accounts require a $250 minimum deposit.

-Bank of America offers a number of IRA CDs.
+- Bank of America: Bank of America offers a number of IRA CDs.
 To earn the highest APY, you’ll want to go with the Standard Term CD IRA for a 10-year term.
 The minimum deposit is $1,000, but it earns at 1.00%.
 The Featured CD IRA earns at 0.07% APY, but requires a minimum deposit of $10,000.
 Lastly, the Variable Rate CD IRA earns at 0.03% APY and has a $100 minimum deposit.
 You can choose a term between 18 and 23 months.
 Unlike most CDs, you can make additional deposits to your Variable Rate CD IRA without extending the term.

 The IRA CD from Northpointe Bank is very similar to Northpointe’s regular CDs, but it only costs $500 to open instead of $1,000.
 You can choose your term length and interest rate, from a seven-day 0.30% APY to over 60-month 1.90% APY.
-The plentiful options means it’s flexible no matter your goals.
+The plentiful options mean it’s flexible no matter your goals.